 These potentially permanent changes to consumer spend behavior have major implications for financial institutions, highlighting the need to understand customers and rethink branch and digital offerings.
 This report covers changes in spend and future outlook that can be used to influence everything from operations to loyalty and rewards programs.

-To answer these questions and take a closer look at how the COVID-19 pandemic has changed consumer spending, Hero Digital surveyed 1,600 people in May 2020 to learn more about their behaviors and preferences.
+To take a closer look at how the COVID-19 pandemic has changed consumer spending, Hero Digital surveyed 1,600 people in May 2020 to learn more about their behaviors and preferences.